SPRINGER BOOK SERIES: “RESEARCH IN NETWORKED LEARNING"

 DO YOU HAVE AN IDEA FOR A BOOK ON RESEARCH IN NETWORKED LEARNING?

-If you have an idea for a book in the “Research in Networked Learning” series, please contact us with a two to five page outline of your book proposal, explaining its scope and relevance to networked learning, along with a brief description of proposed chapters.
+If you have an idea for a book in the “Research in Networked Learning” series, please contact us with a two to five-page outline of your book proposal, explaining its scope and relevance to networked learning, along with a brief description of the proposed chapters.